History of Tolk

 Meaning of the name "Tolk"

-"Tolk" is a very beautiful word.
+Tolk is a wonderful word.

 In English, it's consonant with talk.
 Because, generally, what do we need a language for?
 We need it to talk to computers.

-In all slavic languages, the root tolk and the phrase "to have tolk" means "to make sense"; "to have deep internals".
+In all Slavic languages, the root tolk and the phrase "to have tolk" means "to make sense"; "to have deep internals".

 But actually, TOLK is an abbreviation.